 - No supplements or powders

 - No grains (wheat, rice, corn, spelt, etc)

 - No beans (including all soy products)

 - No alcohol

-- Minimal juicing (Vitamix is OK since I still consume the whole food including the fiber)
+- Minimal juicing (a high-speed blender is okay since I still consume the whole food)

 - Raw nut butters and raw tahini used sparingly

 - Favoring organic foods as much as possible